Battle of Komaki and Nagakute: Battle of Haguro

+Stand off at Mount Komaki

+After the battle of Haguro, Ieyasu occupied Komakiyama Castle on March 18 and constructed forts and earthworks around it to prepare for the Hashiba army.
+Hideyoshi left Osaka Castle with 30,000 soldiers on March 21, advanced to Gifu on around March 21 or 27.
+On April 4, Hideyoshi also built a fort on Mount.
+Iwasaki and established his headquarters at Rakuden Castle.
+Both sides built numerous forts.

 On April 8, Tadashige led the vanguard of the Oda-Tokugawa allied forces, along with Okanaga Nagamori, Osuka Yasutaka, Sakakibara Yasumasa, Honda Hirotaka, and Niwa Ujitsugu.
 At a military council held at Obata Castle, Tadashige proposed a strategy to avoid the enemy's main force and rather attacking the Toyotomi army's rear.
 Sakakibara and other generals agreed and commence Tadashige's plan.
 The next morning, they attacked Miyoshi Hidetsugu's main camp and routed him.
 In this engagement, Tadashige's family member, Mizuno Buncho, reportedly manage to Kill enemy general Kinoshita Toshimasa.
+Hirano Nagayasu also reportedly fought on this battle under Hidetsugu.